bloomberg/chromium.bb/src/testing/buildbot/README.md

 tests, instrumentation tests, CTS tests); consult the generator script and test_suites.pyl for more details and examples.

+### Compound test suites
 #### Composition test suites

-One level of grouping of test suites is supported: composition test suites.
+One level of grouping of test suites is composition test suites.
 A composition test suite is an array whose contents must all be names of individual test suites.
-Composition test suites *may not* refer to other composition test suites.
+Composition test suites *may not* refer to other composition or matrix compound test suites.
 This restriction is by design.
 First, adding multiple levels of indirection would make it more difficult to figure out which bots run which tests.
 Second, having only one minimal grouping construct motivates authors to simplify the configurations of tests on the bots and reduce the number of test suites.

 An example of a composition test suite: